alvarikoke99/rtx3080_scraper/README.md

 * Download webdriver for selected browser:
   * **chromedriver** compatible with **Google Chrome 87** is provided in this GitHub project.
   * **geckodriver** compatible with **Firefox 83** is provided in **GNU/Linux** version.
   * Please note that the `PATH` variable in the source code must match the location of the webdriver.
-Alternatively you can install **chromedriver** on **GNU/Linux** using `sudo apt install chromium-chromedriver`, which places the webdriver on `/usr/bin`
+Alternatively you can install **chromedriver** on **GNU/Linux** using `sudo apt install chromium-chromedriver`, which places the webdriver on `/usr/bin`.
+For the **Raspberry Pi** this is the best install method.
 * Install **Selenium** package on latest version of **Python** using `pip3 install selenium` (check whether `pip` or `pip3` is used on you environment).
 * Enjoy!!!

 ## Recommended setup

 Although you can run the scraper on its own, it is highly recommended that you run it using any kind of task scheduler such as `crontab` in **GNU/Linux**.
+As the goal of this program is to be executed 24/7 it is advised that the program is run on services such as **AWS EC2** or low power devices such as the mentioned **Raspberry Pi**.
+It is also recommended that the machine running the program has atleast **2GB** of **RAM**.
 Please note that if you are using an arm device such as a **Raspberry Pi**, the driver binaries must be compiled for the arm arquitecture.
-Furthermore, as the goal of this program is to be executed 24/7 it is advised that the program is run on services such as **AWS EC2** or low power devices such as the mentioned **Raspberry Pi**.
-It is also recommended that the machine running the program has atleast **2GB** of **RAM**.
+For the **Raspberry Pi** the easiest install method is to use `sudo apt install chromium-chromedriver`, which places the webdriver on `/usr/bin` and installs the **Chromium** browser.

 ## How to set up task scheduler in GNU/Linux